As a Choreographer…

 2015 – “Appearances” is an in-depth look at the ebb and flow of interpersonal relationships we experience in everyday life.
 Considering the role that our childhoods play in relating to our family, friends, colleagues, and peers, Whitmore’s intention was to search for the common threads between helping, hurting, or hindering harmonious human connectivity.

-2012 – “Children of Bhakti” was choreographed in response to the death of Trayvon Martin.
+2012 – “Children of Bhakti” was choreographed in response to the murder of Trayvon Martin.
 Set to the commissioned scored by Ben Juovoldkis, this piece was a vehicle to guide the healing process for trauma in the lives of students of the Alonzo King LINES Ballet Training Program.
 Working through the creative process with students was very intense and often uncomfortable, yet very healing.
 Many of the young men in the ensemble spoke about their fears and experiences of being racially profiled.
 Group discussions were helpful in generating the movement vocabulary for the piece itself, creating a reaction to the work that was overwhelmingly positive.
 Many parents emphasized their gratitude for providing a space for their children, from all backgrounds, in which to process what was currently happening in society.

 2006 – “Faraualla” is Whitmore’s first creation for Quixotic Performance Fusion, combining multi-media, film technologies, and live music from the percussion ensemble, Djembe Kaan.
 With music by the Italian folkloric female group, Faraualla, this exciting piece brings together contemporary ballet, urban dynamism, and primordial rhythms, offering a full sensory experience that aims to bring together audiences from various backgrounds.